Social Sciences Major

 SS164 / Global Development and Applied Economics

 Examine important challenges facing both developing and developed economies.
-Explore the development of societies through the analysis of sufficient access to education and healthcare as well as sustainable mechanisms for economic growth.
-Identify the socio-economic impacts of rural to urban migration and technological progress while exploring the reasons for the income inequality throughout the world.
+Explore the development of societies through the analysis of access to education and healthcare as well as sustainable mechanisms for economic growth.
+Identify the socio-economic impacts of rural to urban migration and technological progress while exploring the reasons for income inequality throughout the world.
 Generate and critique policies designed to address specific economic issues within an effective institutional and political framework.

-SS166 / Designing Constitutions
+SS166 / Comparative Constitutional Law: Designing Societies

 In their fourth year, Social Sciences majors finish their Capstone Courses.